For Brunch or Book Club: 7 Free Services for Keeping in Touch With Family

-Isolation, as you’ve likely discovered thanks to the COVID-19 quarantine, is pretty challenging.
+Isolation, as you’ve likely discovered thanks to pandemic-related social distancing, is pretty challenging.
 Holing up alone, or even with a few of your favorite people, can be draining for even the most introverted among us.

-Which is why people have been flocking in droves to online, in-person social gatherings.
-Virtual happy hours, book clubs, and trivia nights have suddenly exploded in popularity.
+That’s why people have been flocking in droves to online, in-person social gatherings.
+Virtual happy hours, book clubs and trivia nights have suddenly exploded in popularity.

-A variety of free applications are helping us stay connected throughout the pandemic lockdown.
+A variety of free applications are helping us stay connected throughout the pandemic.
 (Honestly, thank goodness this thing happened in 2020… as opposed to 1985.)

 But which apps work best for keeping in touch with family and other uses?
 Here’s a rundown.

 7 Free Services for Keeping in Touch During COVID-19

 Whether you’re looking to recreate your weekend brunch experience, join a book club, or just expand your binge-watching party, here are some of the best free services to help you stay connected.

 This is the one that’s gotten all the press.
 Since the country went into lockdown in early spring, folks have been using Zoom for work meetings, happy hours.

 To be sure, Zoom has a lot of positives.
 The free version allows you to host up to 100 participants for unlimited one-on-one meetings of up to 40 minutes.
 The interface is pretty easy to understand, and it’s compatible across devices, though most commonly used in browser mode.

 However, Zoom could be described as, well, vanilla.
 There aren’t many additional features that make it particularly attractive for fun, personal uses.
 But it’s a good starting point for just about any virtual group gathering.